rigdenlab/conkit/docs/examples/analyse_msa.rst

    >>> file_name = 'toxd/toxd.png'
    >>> conkit.plot.SequenceCoverageFigure(msa, file_name=file_name)

-This will this `Toxd Frequence Plot`_, identical to the one from the script.
+This will this `Toxd Frequency Plot`_, identical to the one from the script.